Are you wondering how to perform the audit of expenses?

 AMC Per Each Computer Software is a financial data

-Number of Computer Software is a non-financial data
+The number of Computer Software is a non-financial data

 Runners Insight:

-Analytical procedures are applicable only when there is a reasonable basis for the Auditor to arrive at estimated amounts.
+Analytical procedures are applicable only when there is a reasonable basis for the Auditor to arrive at estimated amounts

 What’s the Combined Testing Approach to Audit Expense?